biopython/biopython/README.rst

   pacakge).

 - Appropriate C compiler for your version of Python, for example GCC on Linux, MSVC on Windows.
-For Mac OS X, or as it is now branded, macOS, use Apple’s command line tools, which can be installed with the terminal command::
+For Mac OS X, or as it is now branded, macOS, use Apple's command line tools, which can be installed with the terminal command::

       xcode-select --install

-  This will offer to install Apple’s XCode development suite - you can, but it is not needed and takes a lot of disk space.
+  This will offer to install Apple's XCode development suite - you can, but it is not needed and takes a lot of disk space.

 - NumPy, see http://www.numpy.org - this package is used in ``Bio.Cluster``,